dmbrownlee/demo-proxmox-terraform/step3-project-vms/k3s/README.md

 # Minimalist Instructions
+> [!NOTE]
-> [!note] The name of the variable files must match the name of the workspace for the commands below to work.
+> The name of the variable files must match the name of the workspace for the commands below to work.

 1. Create and initialize a Terraform (or OpenTofu) workspace named "myk3s".
     ```shell